-Figure ES-5 is a graph showing the annual and cumulative longterm reduction in groundwater storage in the Basin.
-This reduction in groundwater storage coincides with the lowering of groundwater levels.
+Figure ES-5 is a graph showing the modeled annual and cumulative long-term reduction in groundwater storage in the Basin.
+This reduction in groundwater storage coincides with the observed lowering of groundwater levels.

-Categories of Undesirable Results
+Undesirable Results Categories

-- Chronic lowering of groundwater levels indicating a significant and unreasonable depletion of supply if continued over the planning and implementation horizon - Significant and unreasonable reduction of groundwater storage - Significant and unreasonable seawater intrusion - Significant and unreasonable degraded water quality, including the migration of contaminant plumes that impair water supplies - Significant and unreasonable land subsidence that substantially interferes with surface land uses - Depletions of interconnected surface water that have significant and unreasonable adverse impacts on beneficial uses of the surface water levels of subsidence in the central portion of the Basin, and has contributed to depletions in interconnections of surface and groundwater systems.
+- Chronic lowering of groundwater levels indicating a significant and unreasonable depletion of supply if continued over the planning and implementation horizon - Significant and unreasonable reduction of groundwater storage - Significant and unreasonable seawater intrusion (does not apply in the Basin) - Significant and unreasonable degraded water quality, including the migration of contaminant plumes that impair water supplies - Significant and unreasonable land subsidence that substantially interferes with surface land uses - Depletions of interconnected surface water that have significant and unreasonable adverse impacts on beneficial uses of the surface water

-The lowering of groundwater levels has corresponded with degradation of groundwater quality, and particularly levels of TDS.
-Additionally, lowering of groundwater levels has contributed to some minor but measurable
+The lowering of groundwater levels has corresponded with degradation of groundwater quality, and particularly in elevated levels of TDS.
+Additionally, lowering of groundwater levels has contributed to some subsidence in the central portion of the Basin (i.e., about 1 foot over the past 20 years), and has contributed to depletions in interconnections of surface and groundwater systems.